jarkkotulensalo/multimodal-search/README.md

 # Image Search Application with CLIP, FAISS and Streamlit

 This project demonstrates an easy image search application using the CLIP, FAISS and Streamlit.
-The application allows users to search for relevant images from a local folder of imagess based on text queries.
+The application allows users to search for relevant images from a local folder of images based on text queries.

 ## Features

-- **Text-to-image Search**: Uses image embeddings that allows contextual search from image by text prompts.
+- **Text-to-image Search**: Uses image embeddings that allows contextual search from images by text prompts.
 - **CLIP Model**: Utilizes CLIP for image and text embeddings.
 Use clip-ViT-L-14 for more accurate results.
 - **FAISS vector database** Uses FAISS for efficient in-memory vector search
 - **Streamlit Interface**: Provides a web interface for searching and viewing results.